FREE Shipping on orders over $899

 Causes and Symptoms of Dehydration

 1. Not Drinking Enough Water : The most obvious cause of dehydration is not drinking enough water throughout the day.
-The amount of water a person needs varies depending on factors such as age, activity level, and climate, but as a general rule, it is recommended to drink at least 8 glasses of water a day.
+The amount of water a person needs varies depending on factors such as age, activity level, and climate, but as a general rule, it's recommended to drink at least 8 glasses of water a day.

 3. Fever and Illness : Fever and certain illnesses, such as diarrhea and vomiting, can increase fluid loss and lead to dehydration.